Helping children thrive in remote Australian communities

 Children read together while enjoying a healthy snack at the Indi Kindi program in remote Northern Territory.

-UNICEF Australia has partnered with the Moriarty Foundation, founders of the Indi Kindi program, to work together to help close the gap by bringing about systemic change and addressing multigenerational disadvantage in remote Aboriginal communities.
+UNICEF Australia has partnered with the Moriarty Foundation, founders of the Indi Kindi program, to help close the gap by bringing about systemic change and addressing multigenerational disadvantages in remote Aboriginal communities.

 One mother involved in the program is Garrawa woman Deandra, who lives with her children in Borroloola.
-This year, she celebrated five years of working as an Indi Kindi educator.
-She is also studying for her Certificate 3 in Early Childhood Education and Care through the Batchelor Institute.
+Deandra has been working as an Indi Kindi educator for over five years.